vicramon/ember-tutorial/chapters/introduction.md

 ## What is Ember JS

 Ember is a front-end Javascript framework.
-You would use it if you need to write a complex, front-end heavy app.
+You can use it to write complex, front-end heavy web apps.
 It gives you an organized structure, conventions, and built-in ways to some of the hard things.

 Like Angular, Backbone and Knockout, Ember arrived recently to help